opitzconsulting/ansible-oracle-inventory/README.md

 ##### Start VS Code with the Workspace file

-The start depends on the SSH setup of you environment.
+The start depends on the SSH setup of youR environment.
 Do not forget to start an ssh-agent, when dedicated keys are used.
 Otherwise code could not connect to the VM.

 `code vscode/aoansible.code-workspace`